SamirIngley/Desktop-Profiles/README.md

 # Desktop Profiles

-STATUS UPDATE: there's a :lady-bug: where directories get created wherever you call `desk` from.
+STATUS UPDATE: there's a :bug: where directories get created wherever you call `desk` from.

 <p align="left">
   <a>